GoogleCloudPlatform/professional-services/tools/gce-usage-log/README.md

 As your GCP organization grows, you may want to understand the business context of your overall GCE instance footprint.
 An accounting of your GCE resource usage can be analyzed to optimize autoscaling strategies, to aid in capacity forecasting, and to assist in your internal resource accounting.
 Further insights can be drawn by segmenting your fleet based on labels or network tags (to represent entities such as production environment or team).

+Pre-requisites: The schema from audit logs requires your VMs to include both the labels and tags fields when creating the individual resource.

 ## 1. Overview

 This project will capture events relevant to your GCE instance usage and log them in BigQuery in way that surfaces your GCE vCPUs (cores), RAM, and attached persistent (standard and SSD) or scratch (local SSD) disks, sliceable by zone, project, network tags, labels, and whether the instance was preemptible.